-For the 2007-2009 seasons, the entire Southeast Alaska region's sport bag and possession limit for pelagic rockfish was 5 fish per day, 10 in possession.
-The non-pelagic rockfish regulations were set as follows: 1) resident bag limit was 3 fish, only 1 of which could be a yelloweye; 6 fish in possession, of which no more than 2 could be yelloweye; all non-pelagic rockfish caught must be retained until the bag limit is reached; 2) nonresident bag limit was 2 fish, only 1 of which could be a yelloweye, 4 fish in possession, of which no more than 2 could be yelloweye;

-all non-pelagic rockfish caught must be retained until the bag limit is reached; and an annual limit of 2 yelloweye rockfish, which must be recorded in ink on the back of the sport fishing license or on a harvest record at the time of harvest; 3) Charter operators and crewmembers could not retain rockfish while clients are on board the vessel (Contact Robert Chadwick).
+For the 2007-2010 seasons, the entire Southeast Alaska region's sport bag and possession limit for pelagic rockfish was 5 fish per day, 10 in possession.
+The non-pelagic rockfish regulations were set as follows: 1) resident bag limit was 3 fish, only 1 of which could be a yelloweye; 6 fish in possession, of which no more than 2 could be yelloweye; all non-pelagic rockfish caught must be retained until the bag limit is reached; 2) nonresident bag limit was 2 fish, only 1 of which could be a yelloweye, 4 fish in possession, of which no more than 2 could be yelloweye; all non-pelagic rockfish caught must be retained until the bag limit is reached; and an annual limit of 2 yelloweye rockfish, which must be recorded in ink on the back of the sport fishing license or on a harvest record at the time of harvest; 3) Charter operators and crewmembers could not retain rockfish while clients are on board the vessel (Contact Robert Chadwick).

 As a result of the pervasive lack of quantitative stock assessment information, rockfish regulations in Southcentral Alaska have been designed to discourage targeting of rockfish yet allow for retention of incidental harvest.
 Bag limits are lower for demersal and slope species because of their lower natural mortality rates.
-The bag limit in Cook Inlet was five rockfish daily, only one of which could be a non-pelagic species (DSR or slope).
-The bag limit in Prince William Sound was four rockfish, no more than one of which could be a non-pelagic species.
+The bag limit in Cook Inlet was five rockfish daily, only one of which could be a non-pelagic species (DSR or slope species).
+The bag limit in Prince William Sound during the period May 1-September 15 was four rockfish, no more than two of which could be a non-pelagic species.
+During the period September 16-April 30, the bag limit was 8 rockfish, of which no more than 2 could be non-pelagic species.
+During both periods, the first two non-pelagic rockfish daily, including no more than one non-pelagic rockfish.
 The bag limit in the North Gulf Coast area was four rockfish daily, including no more than one non-pelagic rockfish.
-The Alaska Board of Fisheries has allowed a 10-rockfish bag limit in the Kodiak and Alaska Peninsula areas because of lower levels of effort and predominance of pelagic species in the catch.
+The bag limit in the Kodiak and Alaska Peninsula areas was 10 fish daily of any species, but that limit was revised by the Alaska Board of Fisheries in late 2010.
+The daily bag limit effective in 2011 will be 5 rockfish, no more than two of which can be non-pelagic species, and no more than one of the non-pelagic species may be a yelloweye.

-Directed fisheries for demersal shelf rockfish and black rockfish occurred in Southeast in 2009.
+Directed fisheries for demersal shelf rockfish and black rockfish occurred in Southeast in 2010.
 Effort in the directed black rockfish fishery was minimal with only 3 vessels participating.
-The directed DSR fishery in 2009 in outside waters was opened in two areas, EYKT and SSEO for a total harvest of 76 mt.
-There was also a directed DSR fishery in internal waters (SSEI and NSEI); the total harvest was 6.5 mt.
+The directed DSR fishery in 2010 in outside waters was opened in SSEO only for a total harvest of 29.5 mt.
+There was also a directed DSR fishery in internal waters in 2010 (SSEI and NSEI); the total harvest was 20.6 mt.

-The total amount of rockfish (all species) taken as bycatch in all commercial fisheries conducted east of 140° W Longitude in 2009 in state and Federal water was 545 mt.
-DSR bycatch made in conjunction with the IFQ halibut fishery in outside as well as internal waters contributed 172 mt to this total.
+The total amount of rockfish (all species) taken as bycatch in all commercial fisheries conducted east of 140^0 W Longitude in 2010 in state and Federal water was 492 mt.
+DSR bycatch made in conjunction with the IFQ halibut fishery in outside as well as internal waters contributed 148 mt to this total.
 All rockfish harvested in state-managed fisheries in Southeast is taken by hook-and-line gear either in directed fisheries or incidental to fisheries for other species.